Maine DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, on March 31, 2006, Maine showed a one-day census of 7,833 clients in treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, on March 31, 2006, Maine showed an one-day census of 7,833 clients in treatment.
 Of these, 874 (approximately 11%) were under the age of 18.
 The majority of clients (95%) were in outpatient treatment.

 Since 2002, there has been a steady increase in the annual number of admissions to treatment in Maine, from 9,125 in 2002 to 13,683 in 2005 (the most recent year for which data are available).
 Chart 3 the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 14 years, there has been a steady decline in the number of admissions mentioning alcohol as a substance of abuse, and concomitant increases in the mentions of marijuana, cocaine, and heroin.